Oreille/omm_jrsi/time_step_selection/README.md

 * All data required for the OMM procedure (see ../OMM/README.md)

-* "TSS.log" log file: you need to set some parameters of the method in this file.
+* "TSS.in" input file: you need to set some parameters of the method in this file.

 It is read line by line and organized as follows: